Frequently Asked Questions

 All NRES students must meet the entry, capstone, and block electives course requirements shown in this guide.
 In addition, a life science course must be completed as part of either the primary major or this secondary major.
 Completion of the NRES Secondary Major will be noted on Kansas State University transcripts.

+Many of the NRES classes can be "double-counted" to meet university general education, department, and college-level graduation requirements so, with good advising and class choices, the need to take (and pay) for more credit hours can be minimal.
 Increasing government, public, and corporate concerns about environmental affairs are producing career opportunities for individuals capable of dealing with the broad scope of natural resource and environmental problems.
 The NRES secondary major provides extra qualifications for employment by enhancing the knowledge base of the primary major.
 Participation and completion of the NRES secondary major will be noted on your KSU transcript.

 Minors are typically based within an existing discipline.
 Because resource and environmental issues are so broad and complex, they exceed the scope of any one discipline and are best addressed through an interdisciplinary secondary major.